davidtrpchevski/blinxio/README.md

 ### 👨‍💻 About me

 My name is David Trpchevski.
-I am a computer science engineer with a passion about all things surrounding Android.
+I am a software engineer with a passion about all things surrounding Android.
+Skilled in Kotlin, with a Bachelor of Science.
 You can also find me writing bash scripts.

 ### 💬 Connect with me